COVID-19 brought many challenges in 2020 and it continues to do so in 2021 with the Omicron variant.

 - Include virtual meetings, live chats or video tutorials to maintain a human connection.

 If you are fortunate to work for an institution that has instructional design staff who can assist with moving your classes to formal, distance learning modules, by all means, leverage them.
-But this solution takes some time, and the ability for institutions to ramp up a solution such as this may vary.
+But this solution takes some time, and the ability for institutions to ramp up a solution for distance learning during the pandemic may vary.

 Inside Higher Ed recently published Planning for Coronavirus With Fewer Resources.
 This article raised a variety of “softer” issues that may raise their head during this time that is not simply “how do we teach and test online?”